-Notes: Election data from Dave Leip's Atlas of US Presidential Elections.
+Election data from Dave Leip's Atlas of US Presidential Elections.
 An observation is a county.
 Robust standard errors are in parentheses, adjusted for clustering by state.
-We present OLS estimates in columns 1-3 of specification 1.
-We present the first stage (Panel A) and the 2-stage estimates (Panel B) of specification (2) in columns 4-6 in which we instrument COVID-19 incidence in a first stage by the share of employment in processing meat factories.
-In Panel A, the dependent variable is the cumulative number of COVID-19 cases per 10,000 (columns 4-6).
-In Panel B, the dependent variable is the differential in total votes from 2016 to 2020.
-Demographic controls include population, female population share, foreign-born population, non-Hispanic Black population, non-Hispanic White population and the share of the population by age group.
-Socioeconomic controls include: share of the population with a college degree and four occupational indexes.
-The unemployment rate as of September 2020 minus the unemployment rate as of September 2019.
-IV controls include variables for the share of employment in food manufacturing.
+We present OLS estimates in columns 1-3 of specification (1).
+We present the first stage (panel A) and the 2SLS estimates (panel B) of specification (2) in columns 4-6 in which we instrument COVID-19 incidence in a first stage by the share of employment in meat-processing factories.
+In panel A, the dependent variable is the cumulative number of COVID-19 cases per 10,000 (columns 4-6).
+In panel B, the dependent variable is the differential in total votes from 2016 to 2020.
+All specifications shown include state FEs and demographic and socioeconomic controls include population, female population share, foreign-born population, non-Hispanic Black population, non-Hispanic white population, and the share of the population by age group.
+Socioeconomic controls include share of the population with a college degree and four occupational indexes.
+The unemployment rate in September 2019.
+IV controls include variables for the share of employment in manufacturing and in food manufacturing

-We find no evidence that COVID-19 cases affected voters' mobilization in the
+We find no evidence that COVID-19 cases affected voters' mobilization in the OLS estimates.

-OLS estimates.
 On the contrary, there is some evidence that the incidence of COVID-19 boosts turnout in the 2SLS.
-These conflicting results on the effect of the pandemic on mobilization are also found in previous studies that explore this topic in different electoral contexts (Giommoni and Loumeau 2020, Fernández-Navia et al. 2020).
+These conflicting results on the effect of the pandemic on mobilization are also found in previous studies that explore this topic in different electoral contexts (Giommoni and Loumeau 2020; Fernández-Navia et al. 2020).

+3.5.3 Robustness checks

-3.5.3 Robustness Checks We provide many robustness checks for our 2SLS results in Baccini et al. (2020).
+We provide many robustness checks for our 2SLS results in Baccini et al. (2020).
 For instance, we add to the models well-known predictors of voting behavior or COVID-19 incidence.
-We show that our results are robust to controlling for the China shock variable (Autor et al. (2020)) and two variables capturing Chinese tariffs and protection by U.S. tariffs at the county-level from Kim and Margalit (Forthcoming).
+We show that our results are robust to controlling for the China shock variable (Autor et al. (2020)) and two variables capturing Chinese tariffs and protection by US tariffs at the county-level from Kim and Margalit (2021).
 The rationale for including these variables has been explained in the previous section.